Hit NJ's Ski Slopes (and Beyond) This Winter

 19 Resort Dr., Windham, NY

 This mountain has 285 skiable acres of land covering 54 trails and six terrain parks.
-You can also go snowtubing and ice skating.
+There's also a golf course, alpine spa, adventure park and mountain bike park.

 These stellar East Coast options are a bit of a drive, so you’ll need more than just a weekend.